 9 Facts about T Natarajan: The new Indian pacer on the blocks

 T Natarajan was not a very renowned name in the Indian domestic circuit.
-However, the young pacer made giant strides in last 6 months to suddenly come in the reckoning of the national side.
-Now, the 25-year-old is all set to become a household name after being roped in by an IPL franchise.
+However, the young pacer made giant strides to suddenly come in the limelight.
+Now, the 27-year-old is all set to become a household name after being roped in by an IPL franchise.
 The 2017 IPL auctions brought some brilliant news for the pacer as he bagged a whopping INR 3 crore deal with Kings XI Punjab.

 He had started off with a modest base price of 10 Lakh and ended up getting something 30 times the actual value.
 While one might wonder they know all about him, there still remains many untold facts about the lad from Tamil Nadu.
 Here are some of the most exciting facts about T Natarajan – the new Indian pacer on the blocks:

 T Natarajan or Thangarasu Natarajan was born on 27 May 1991 in Salem, Tamil Nadu.
 He started playing cricket at an early age in the state of Tamil Nadu in India and soon made steady strides in the domestic circuit.

 2. The big launch

 While Natarajan continued to play in Tamil Nadu, he was always on the fringes of state debut in First Class cricket.
 However, the big moment for him arrived in the form of Tamil Nadu Premier League (TNPL).
 He represented the Dindigul Dragons in the inaugural edition of the tournament.
 He bagged 10 wickets in the 7 matches he played in the tournament.

 3. Bowling style